SeriousOldMan/Simulator-Controller/Docs/Classes Reference.md

 #### *hide()*
 Hides the Button Box window again.
 This method is automatically called, after the visible duration defined in the configuration has elapsed with no hardware trigger event in between.

+#### *moveByMouse(button :: String := "LButton")*
+Call this method from an event handler.
+It will move the Button Box window following the mouse, while the given button is down.
+The position will be remembered as the "Last Position" in the *Simulator Controller.ini* configuration file.